CUBRID/cubrid-manual/en/sql/transaction.rst

     .. note::

-        *   Transaction T1 obtains the shared lock first before it performs the read operation on a certain object, and releases it immediately after it completes the operation even before transaction T1 is committed.
+        *   If an isolation level is REPEATABLE COMMITTED(4), Transaction T1 obtains the shared lock first before it performs the read operation on a certain object, and releases it immediately after it completes the operation even before transaction T1 is committed; therefore, one of other transactions can do the update or delete operation to this object.

-        *   If an isolation level is REPEATABLE READ(2), it keeps shared locks until a transaction T1 is committed.
+        *   If an isolation level is REPEATABLE READ(5), it keeps shared locks until a transaction T1 is committed; therefore, one of other transactions cannot do the update or delete operation to this object.

 *   **Exclusive lock (exclusive lock, X_LOCK)**